VernonGrant/life-log/README.md

 - Insert date line: `ld`
 - Insert new task: `lt`
-- Insert new task with current time: `lt`
+- Insert new task with current time: `ltt`